megnergit/Bertelsmann_CloudArchitect_U1/README.md

 ----
 #### Azure App Service Plan
 Server farm.
 Tied to a Region
+Web App and App Service Plan must be in a sam region
 - Region/number of VM/size of VM
 Free/Shared: not scale out.
 VM shared by other customer Apps. no SLA
 Basic: no scaling.
 Dev/Test